corda/corda-gradle-plugins/cordapp-cpk2/README.md

 ## Corda Metadata

-The plugin will generate the following tags in the jar's `MANIFEST.MF` by default:
+The plugin will generate `Corda-*-Classes` tags in the jar's `MANIFEST.MF`.
+The generated tags are controlled by the `cordapp-configuration` Gradle plugin.
-- `Corda-Contract-Classes`
-- `Corda-Flow-Classes`
-- `Corda-MappedSchema-Classes`
-- `Corda-Service-Classes`

 Each tag contains a list of the classes within the jar that have been identified as being a Corda contract, a Corda flow etc. Each of these classes has also been confirmed as being